PhillChris/CSC207-project/phase1/README.txt

 --

 ENDDAY: Ends the given day, and sets the time to the following day.
 Does NOT print a dailyReport, but only handles the dateTime adjustment.
+Note that leap years are not supported in this program.

 Usage:
 ENDDAY